 BREEDER SUPPORT: Alpaca owners enjoy a strong and active national organization, The Alpaca

-Owners and Breeders Association (AOBA).
-There are also a growing number of Regional Affiliates and AOBA sanctioned national
+Owners Association (AOA).
+There are also a growing number of Regional Affiliates and AOA sanctioned national committees addressing

-not limited to AFCNA, NAAFP, The Alpaca Blanket Project (in conjunction with Pendleton Woolen Mills, they produce 100% alpaca
+Blanket Project (in conjunction with Pendleton Woolen Mills, they produce 100% alpaca blankets & scarves), North American

-blankets & scarves).
-These organizations work to increase awareness of and demand for alpaca fiber and turn member's
+Suri Company, etc. These organizations work to increase awareness of and demand for alpaca fiber and turn member's fiber

-fiber into quality alpaca garments and products.
-Members of the Co-ops are able to purchase finished garments and yarn at
+into quality alpaca garments and products.
+Members of the Co-ops are able to purchase finished garments and yarn at wholesale

 Alpacas offer a significant return on investment compared to other types of livestock and can offer very attractive tax advantages.